ChienKaiMa/Xilinx_ACC_2021_Submission/README.md

 * Customizable Quantum-accelerated trading strategies
 * Parallel computing on FPGA hardware
 * Built on trading industry-standard of CME and FIX
-* Achieve the new latency limit of the real trading world

 Accelerated Algorithmic Trading (AAT) Framework:
 * Full implementation in HLS
-* Designed for Software Engineers
+* Designed for software engineers
 * Source code provided
 * Integrated with Vitis™
 * Runs out of the box on Xilinx Alveo™